-Under the RJA, a part-time probate judge receives an annual salary of \$20,000, and may receive from the county an additional salary of up to \$43,000, for a maximum allowable salary of \$63,000.
-(The actual salaries of the 10 part-time judges in 2002 ranged from \$25,800 in Oscoda County to \$55,794 in Presque Isle County.)
+Under the RJA, a part-time probate judge receives an annual salary of \$20,000 and may receive from the county an additional salary.
+The maximum additional salary had been \$43,000, for a total allowable salary of up to \$63,000.
+(The actual salaries of the 10 parttime judges in 2002 ranged from \$25,800 in Oscoda County to \$55,794 in Presque Isle County.)
 While the caseload for a probate court in these small counties may not justify paying the judge a full-time salary, many people have concerns about allowing the judges to practice law in addition to sitting as a judge.
 Even though the RJA prohibits a part-time probate judge from representing a party in a contested case in the probate court, allowing a judge to sit on the bench in one court and represent clients in another may be perceived as a conflict of interest.
-Some people believe that a county should be allowed to pay a part-time probate judge an additional annual salary that would allow the his or her total compensation to reach the amount earned by a full-time probate judge, if the part-time probate judge participated in a plan of concurrent jurisdiction and a family court plan, and agreed not to practice law other than as a judge.
+Some people suggested that a county be authorized to pay a part-time probate judge another additional salary that allows his or her total compensation to reach the amount earned by a full-time probate judge, if the part-time probate judge participates in a plan of concurrent jurisdiction and a family court plan, and agrees not to practice law other than as a judge.
 (Please see BACKGROUND for more information about full-time and part-time probate judges, plans of concurrent jurisdiction, and family court plans.)

 In addition, the RJA identifies a number of probate court districts, consisting of two or three counties, that are created when a majority of the electors voting on the question in each affected county in a district approves the district.
 (Counties that do not approve a district, or are not identified in this provision, have probate judges but are not part of a district.)
 Public Act 715 of 2002 eliminated statutory authorization for some of those districts and realigned the county makeup of others.
-(Although the identified districts range from the first to the 19th, the RJA now provides for 16 probate districts in total.)
+(Although the identified districts range from the first to the 19th, the RJA provided for 16 probate districts in total after the 2002 legislation.)
 Among other things, the 2002 amendments moved Baraga County from the third district to the first, which previously consisted of Houghton and Keweenaw Counties.
-Since the district now has three counties, it may be created only with the approval of the voters in all three counties.
-It has been suggested that the first district should be authorized as either a three-county district, if voters in all three counties approved it, or as a two-county district, including Houghton and either of the other two counties, if voters in the remaining county turned it down.
+Since the district now has three counties, the RJA allowed it to be created only with the approval of the voters in all three counties.
+It was suggested that the first district be authorized as either a three-county district, if voters in all three counties approve it, or as a two-county district, including Houghton and either of the other two counties, if voters in the remaining county turn it down.